 - It provides a lot of context: designers paid attention to textual and mathematical aspects of a brand identity.
 During promotion and communication, this will make a huge difference.

 You’d think creating brand book design examples like the ones above should’ve taken hours.
 It likely did – making a brand identity is a big task for a designer, and even for an agency.
 Determining a structure, positioning assets, describing every element, assembling assets – there’s a lot of manual work that does into making a brand book.

 Well, not anymore.
-It turns out, brand book making already was automated – by us.
-We built Gingersauce – an automated brand book maker that generates palettes, fonts, use cases, and proportions for you.
-In fact, the last brand book on the list, Guberman, was built by an automated builder – and not in days, but in minutes.
-This is the power of smart automation.
+It turns out, brand book making already was made more efficient – by us.
+We built Gingersauce – a professional tool for creating brand books.
+In fact, the last brand book on the list, Guberman, was built using Gingersauce – and not in days, but in minutes.

 P.S.
 Wonder how would the big brands guidelines look like if they were built with Gingersauce?
 We have created a Gallery page just to showcase that.
 There, you will find:

 - The Instagram brand guidelines

 …and also a lot of inspiration materials!
 Make sure to check it out 🙂